 Own Car or Self-Drive

 You can take your own car or rent a self-drive car, which is a great option for driving to Kasol at your own pace.
 I have used self-drive rental services from Delhi multiple times and loved the experience.
 It gives you the freedom to stop wherever you want and explore at your own speed.
+A regular sedan handles the road till Kasol comfortably, but for villages like Tosh and Barshaini, a higher ground clearance helps.

 Bus or Public Transport